kivy/kivy/doc/sources/guide/widgets.rst

 Nesting Layouts
 ---------------

-Yes! not only can you nest Layouts, it is actually quite fun to seee how extensible nesting Layouts is
+Yes!
+Not only can you nest layouts, it is actually quite fun to see how extensible nesting layouts can be.

 Size and position metrics
 -------------------------